Last Updated on January 12, 2023 by Sorin Petroj

 “Cybershape carbon blade is very different from those I played with, for example, Viscaria and Butterfly ZLC.
 This Stiga blade is a lot faster.
 The backhand of this blade is incredible – I have never seen it similar to this one, and it has improved my backhand a lot.

 This blade also blocks very well both on the forehand and the backhand.
 It also looks very cool.
-Finally, this is the blade you want if you are looking for a stronger backhand and a faster blade.”
+Finally, this is the blade you want if you want a stronger backhand and a faster blade.”

 “It is a beautiful blade.
 The new shape optimizes the shots.
 The larger area of the top half and the increased sweet spot provide more stability and guide the player to angle the racket effectively.
 It comes with a high price tag – that’s true, but it’s perhaps because this is a new shape, and they are the first to come up with this idea. “